Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Universality and caustics

 An analytic expression for the circus tent distribution is given by the integral

 where

 $K(m)$ is the complete elliptic integral of the first kind, and $B=2 \sqrt{\mathcal{J}/\Gamma}$.
 This expression is plotted in Figure \ref{fig:probability_intensity} as the dashed line and is derived in Appendix \ref{app:longtime} under the assumption that at long times we can model the system by an ensemble of independent pendulua where each pendulum is \textit{ergodic}.
 In other words, each pendulum obeys a microcanonical distribution where there is equal probability for it to be found anywhere on its energy shell.
 The nature of the $J$-quench is such that it leads to an ensemble with an equal probability for any starting angle (this is different to an equal probability for each energy due to the dependence of the density of states on angle).
 As can be seen from Figure \ref{fig:probability_intensity}, $ \mathcal{P}_{\mathrm{CT}}(\tilde{\rho})$ gives a good fit to the numerical data generated by both the SG+ and two-mode models considered in this paper.
+For completeness, in Appendix \ref{app:longtime} we also give a plot (Fig.\ \ref{fig:long_time_phase}) of the long-time probability distribution for the phase difference $\tilde{\phi}$ and this also turns out to have a nonthermal circus tent-like shape.

 In Figure \ref{fig:probability_intensity} we also include the thermal probability distribution

 describing an ensemble of pendula at thermal equilibrium at temperature $T$ where $\mathcal{P}_{E}(\tilde{\rho})$ is the probability distribution at fixed energy $E$, $D(E)$ is the density of states and $Z$ is a normalizing factor.
 The details of our calculation of $\mathcal{P}_{T}(\tilde{\rho})$ are given in Appendix \ref{app:thermalpendulum}, where, for example, $\mathcal{P}_{E}(\tilde{\rho})$ is given in Eq.\ (\ref{eq:P_E}).
 The temperature of this distribution is chosen such that the mean energy of the thermal distribution $\langle E \rangle_{T}$ is equal to the mean energy of the states excited by the quench.
 For a quench to $J=30$ Hz we show in Appendix \ref{app:thermalpendulum} that the effective temperature is 5.4 nK.